Epicminer256/dotfiles/README.md

 ```

 Setup appimage (I like having apps I can save locally and run across distros)
-After settings this up, it will install appimages to .local/share/applications and they will show up on the start screen.
 ```
 sudo pacman -S wget
 yay appimagelauncher
+mkdir ~/Applications
 ```
 And download [AppimagePool](https://github.com/prateekmedia/appimagepool/releases) and run it.
 Have it intigrate.
+Set the downloads folder to your downloads and your Applications folder to your Applications folder in your home folder

+Note: when installing apps in Appimage pool, goto your installed apps and integrate the apps with the Check button.

 Setup games
 ```